LeoPBgit/project-boxcar-brand-guide/memory-bank/activeContext.md

 ### Immediate Actions
 - Complete the replacement of any remaining image-based examples with CSS placeholders
-- Verify all interactive elements are functioning correctly
+- Verify all interactive elements are functioning correctly, including the new SVG download and copy functionality
 - Ensure responsive design works across all device sizes
 - Update any remaining documentation